 On December 7, 2022 our new website Stettler Solar and Storage went live.
 We are happy to answer your questions and hear your feedback!

 Photovoltaic (PV) Panels – Approximately 72,000 PV panels will be used to convert sunlight into electricity.
+The nameplate capacity of each photovoltaic panel will be 565Wp and the nameplate capacity of the Project will be 36 MWac.
 The Project will use bifacial PV modules that are approximately 2 metres long and 1 metre wide.
 Due to continual innovation and availability of PV modules, the modules and layout are subject to change.